What is FIND Function in Excel?

 - Due to the case-sensitive feature of the FIND function, the uppercase find_text value, “T”, will return 3 as its position.

-- Since [start_num] argument is set to 1, the search begins at the first character of the within_text string in cell B8.
+- Since the [start_num] argument is set to 1, the search begins at the first character of the within_text string in cell B8.

 Example #3

-Find value in a range, worksheet or workbook
+Find value in a range, worksheet, or workbook.

 - To start with, select the range of cells to check-in.
-To search across the whole worksheet, click on any of the cells on the active sheet.
+To search the whole worksheet, click on any of the cells on the active sheet.

 - Open the Find and Replace dialog by pressing the shortcut key Ctrl + F. Alternatively, toggle to the Home tab > Editing group and click Find & Select > Find…

-When clicked on Find All, a list of all the occurrences gets opened in Excel, and you can toggle at any of the items in the list to navigate to the nearby cell.
+Clicking on “Find All” will open a list of all occurrences in Excel, and users can navigate to nearby cells by toggling any of the items in the list.

 FIND Function – additional options: